Roger Ailes: Political consulting

 Days after the 9/11 attacks, Ailes advised President George W. Bush that the American public would be patient as long as they were convinced that Bush was using the harshest measures possible.
 The correspondence was revealed in Bob Woodward's book Bush at War.
-Criticized for giving political advice, Ailes lashed out against Woodward, saying "Woodward got it all screwed up, as usual", and "The reason he's not as rich as Tom Clancy is that while he and Clancy both make stuff up, Clancy does his research first".
+Criticized for giving political advice, Ailes lashed out against Woodward, saying "Woodward got it all screwed up, as usual", and "The reason he's not as rich as Tom Clancy is that while he and Clancy both make stuff up, Clancy does his research first."
 Ailes refused to release a copy of the memo he sent to Bush.

 Book

 In 1988, Ailes wrote a book with long-time aide Jon Kraushar entitled You Are the Message: Secrets of the Master Communicators.

-In 1989, Ailes wrote a book with Joh Kraushar entitled You Are the Message: Getting What You Want by Being Who You Are.
+In 1989, Ailes wrote a book with Jon Kraushar entitled You Are the Message: Getting What You Want by Being Who You Are.

 America's Talking channel

 Ailes eventually made his way back to television, this time focusing on cable news.
 In 1993, he became president of CNBC and later created the America's Talking channel, which would eventually become MSNBC.
 He hosted an interview program on America's Talking.
-In 1995, NBC hired a law firm to conduct an internal investigation after Roger Ailes allegedly called NBC executive David Zaslav a "little fucking Jew prick."
+In 1995, NBC hired a law firm to conduct an internal investigation after Ailes allegedly called NBC executive David Zaslav a "little fucking Jew prick."
 This was not confirmed as the reason for his departure.